chmike/EChan/README.md

 Based on an idea of [oliverpool](https://github.com/oliverpool) discussed [here](https://github.com/npat-efault/musings/issues/1#issuecomment-339889714).

 **Warning**: The EChan must be closed to be garbage collected.
 This is because of its internal go routine.
-If you don't close the EChan, your program will have a memon leak.
+If you don't close the EChan, your program will have a memory leak.